-In deciding the approach to take, employers will need to strike a balance between the aim of ensuring that the employee contributions deducted over a Scheme year fairly reflect the pay band appropriate to the pensionable pay received by the employee in the Scheme year, and • the need to adopt an approach that is simple both to administer and for employees to understand.

-Employers will need to consider the level of complexity involved in getting income from employee contributions correct to the nth degree.
-They may wish to adopt a process that is simpler to administer and explain to employees.
-Employers should ensure that whatever process they adopt is reasonable and is applied consistently to all employees.
-Any under or over collection of employee contributions may affect the employer's contribution rate.
+In deciding the approach to take, employers will need to balance the aim of ensuring that the employee contributions deducted over a Scheme year fairly reflect the pay band appropriate to the pensionable pay received by the employee in the Scheme year against the need to adopt an approach that is simple both to administer and for employees to understand.
+In other words, employers will need to consider whether seeking to get income from employee contributions correct to the nth degree (thereby reducing the impact on the employer's contribution rate that might otherwise result from under or over collection of employee contributions) is more than outweighed by the cost of the additional complexity required to achieve this.
+Employers should ensure that whatever process they adopt is reasonable and consistent in its application.

-Whenever an employer changes the band to which the employee is allocated, the employer must, as soon as is reasonably practicable notify the employee of the new contribution rate that is payable and the date from which it is to be applied.
-It would be preferable to notify the member before the new rate is applied to avoid complaints from those whose contribution rate increases.
-See the end of section 2A for what the notification must contain.
+Whenever an employer decides to change the band to which the employee is allocated, the employer must, as soon as is reasonably practicable (but preferably before the new rate is implemented in order to avoid complaints from those whose contribution rate increases), notify the employee of the new contribution rate that is payable and the date from which it is to be applied.
+It is for the employer to determine the method by which the notification is given to the employee but the notification must: